chronot1995/campus-switch-deployment/README.md

-## closet-switch-design-l3
+## campus-switch-deployment

 ### Summary:

-This is an Ansible demo which configures two Cumulus VX switches with BGP and NetQ using J2 / Jinja2 templates
+This is an Ansible demo which configures a Cumulus VX switch with standard campus features using Jinja2 and the NCLU Ansible module

 ### Network Diagram: